Andrew W.K.: Self-help and motivational performance

-In 2005, Andrew announced that he would begin performing as a self-help, new age motivational speaker.
-He accepted invitations to speak at Yale University, New York University, the University of Wisconsin, Carnegie Mellon University, the Cooper Union, Missouri Western State University, and Northeastern University.

 During 2007, Andrew performed a series of unpredictable happenings as part of his "One Man Show" tour.
 Each event began with Andrew improvising on the piano alone on a stage before they frequently evolved into giant parties, with most of the audience dancing on stage with Andrew, themselves playing the piano and singing the lyrics.

 In March 2007, The New York Times put Andrew on the front page of its Arts section, in a feature article on Andrew's lectures.
 In 2008, Andrew's self-help work led to his second appearance as a sit-down guest on Late Night with Conan O'Brien.
 In November 2008, Time magazine called him "truly cute".

 In June 2012, W.K. announced that he would be appearing at the My Little Pony: Friendship Is Magic fan convention Canterlot Gardens.
 His appearance was announced as a motivational seminar on "How to Party like Pinkie Pie", based on one of the show's lead characters, Pinkie Pie.
 The appearance was featured in Rolling Stone, and was co-hosted by musician and personality Klisk Midori.

 In June 2014, Andrew was announced to speak as a guest lecturer at the Oxford Union.
 W.K.'s keynote, titled Andrew W.K. and The Philosophy of Partying, discussed his signature message of positive power and celebratory self-confidence.
 Regarding the lecture, Oxford's Nick Fowler said: "In my opinion, Andrew is one of Rock N' Roll's great philosophers."
 And the Oxford University Rock Society offered their own statement: "We've seen rock stars, we've seen brilliant public speakers, but rarely are they the same person, and rarely do they have as intriguing and broad a background as Andrew W.K."

 In September 2014, Andrew gave a lecture on his philosophy of partying at Baltimore School for the Arts as part of The Contemporary museum's speaker series called "CoHosts".
 In the same month, he also brought his Village Voice advice column, "Ask Andrew W.K.", to life in an intimate setting at New York City nightclub, Santos Party House.

-In July 2016, Andrew announced The Power of Partying tour, his first nationwide speaking tour.

-In February 2018, Andrew was named the Person of the Year by the American Association Of Suicidology.
+In February 2018, Andrew was named the Person of the Year by the American Association of Suicidology.
 The AAS stated, "The inaugural Person of the Year Award will be presented to Andrew W.K. due to his consistent and powerful use of positivity to improve the lives of those who hear his music."